jameshughes89/cs4XX-EvolutionaryComputation/site/topics/problems/problems.rst

 * Thus, it's only a matter of applying a linear time algorithm to each cycle

-How Many Cycles Are There?
+How Many Cycles are There?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 * The starting/ending city is always fixed